pnsaeta/p064/docs/SW-NumPy.md

 b = [x * 3.2 for x in mylist]
 ~~~~

-for a list stored in `a`.
+for a list stored in `mylist`.
 If, instead, you use a NumPy array, you can simplify the notation to eliminate explicit loops:

 ~~~~ python
 b = np.asarray(mylist) * 3.2